CSSA-AEI/cssa-web/README.md

 Once you are done with making changes to the header, you can write the rest of the content using markdown syntax.

+## Add pages to menu
+When you create a new page, it will automatically be added to the menu.
+So you do not need to worry about it :)

 ## Making events
 For events, this is a custom collection that ws created for the CSSA.
 It follows the same structure as a page and post.
 However, there is a folder for all the events to go into and the folder is called `_events`.
 There will be a header at the top that will look like this: